cjalmeida/optim/blog/posts/jssp1.md

 ## Why Julia?

 Nowadays, Python is arguably the most popular language for scientific computing, including solving optimization problems.
-Indeed, at BGC Gamma we use Python in most of our projects.
+Indeed, at BGC GAMMA we use Python in most of our projects.
 So, again, *Why Julia?* and *Why Julia instead of Python?*

 Well, most importantly, because I want to :).
 That said, Julia is designed to solve